 6. Remote Workers are More Environmentally Conscious

 Some argue that the energy savings from offices are not that great.
-Working remotely and working from home still requires energy, such as lights, air conditioning or heating, powering a computer and other electronic items.
+Working virtually from anywhere and working from home still requires energy, such as lights, air conditioning or heating, powering a computer and other electronic items.
 However, most people are more environmentally conscious when they work from home, often because they have to pay the energy bill.

 Think about big offices and how much electronic equipment is on standby, 12 hours a day.
 Like big printing stations, computers, or air conditioning and heating to control the climate in a massive open space.
 People switch off lights in their own house because if they don’t, they have to pay for all that wasted energy.
 But in an office?
 It’s somebody else’s problem.